william-reed/webdev-project-backend/README.md

 This part of the project is the node / express backend to make api calls to

+The mongo server is expected to be running and set at system environment variable `MONGODB_URI`

 After downloading and installation of dependencies run the program with `npm start`

 https://wrr-webdev-project-mode.herokuapp.com/